pialuna/voice-cms/README.md

 The plugin for the Jovo Framework can be found here: [pialuna/jovo-plugin-voicecms](https://github.com/pialuna/jovo-plugin-voicecms).

-A sample Jovo app, that uses the VoiceCMS Plugin can be found here: [/pialuna/jovo-sample-app-voicecms](https://github.com/pialuna/jovo-sample-app-voicecms).
+A sample Jovo app, that uses the Voice CMS Plugin can be found here: [pialuna/jovo-sample-app-voicecms](https://github.com/pialuna/jovo-sample-app-voicecms).

 ## Setup